pu2clr/PCF8574/README.md

 Some Arduino projects may require more pins than the Arduino actually has.
 In these cases, you can use up to 8 PCF8574 devices using only the I²C bus (two Arduino pins) and add up to 64 input / output ports to your project.

-This Arduino library implements the most important functions available on PCF8574 device  and can be freely distributed using the MIT Free Software model.
+This Arduino implements the most important functions available on PCF8574 device  and can be freely distributed using the MIT Free Software model.
+See [NXP Semiconductors datasheet - PCF8574; PCF8574A - Remote 8-bit I/O expander for I2C-bus with interrupt](https://www.nxp.com/docs/en/data-sheet/PCF8574_PCF8574A.pdf) for more information about the PCF8574 device.

 [Copyright (c) 2021 Ricardo Lima Caratti](https://pu2clr.github.io/PCF8574/#mit-license).